PropTech

 PropTech, short for “property technology,” represents the innovative integration of technology into the real estate sector.
 It covers a wide array of solutions designed to improve how properties are planned, constructed, sold, rented, and managed.

-In recent years, investment in PropTech has surged.
-In 2022, PropTech companies attracted $4.1 billion, growing to $13.4 billion in 2023 (about 5% of total global venture capital investments).
+However, in recent years, investment in PropTech has surged.
+In 2022, PropTech companies attracted $4.1 billion, which grew to $13.4 billion in 2023—representing about 5% of total global venture capital investments.

 The Three Waves of PropTech